borntofrappe/Front-End-Practice/D3 Geo Events/README.md

 ## Notes

 The mail was sent by Kent C. Dodds to highlight a few conferences and workshops he's organized in the US.
 The clean design and limited color palette really struck me and was enough to sparkle the D3 project.

+Note that in the **res** folder you also find three icons used to highlight the location and nature of the event.
+These are included alongside the text describing the title of the matching event.